 5 Open Questions

 Our President Piero Bassetti opened a discussion that led to a long series of posts with 5 Open Questions about the Post Covid World.
-In this post (available both in Italiano and English), Bassetti addresses the unfolding pandemic from a glocal perspective that sees responsible innovation perspectives in health services as being of strategic importance.
+In this post (available both in Italiano1 and English2), Bassetti addresses the unfolding pandemic from a glocal perspective that sees responsible innovation perspectives in health services as being of strategic importance.
 The questions posed address issues and problems such as the search for forms of decision-making that are both democratic and able to resolve the needs of both democracy and practice, the need to readdress the relationship between learning and training, the frustration of impotence in the face of such a pandemic, governance in an era of networked questions and a necessary reinvention of communitarian identity.

 The questions provoked a series of both personal and institutional responses and reflections:

-Long time friend of the Foundation Paolo Zanenga responded to each issue individually (in Italiano), addressing the problem of bridging the conflict between opinion (and the political questions it raises) and practice, the needs of democracy, practice and competences, and societal and infrastructural changes brought by new working practices (and the effect upon traditional forms of power), while offering historical examples of relational change that may offer some insight.
+Long time friend of the Foundation Paolo Zanenga responded to each issue individually (in Italiano3), addressing the problem of bridging the conflict between opinion (and the political questions it raises) and practice, the needs of democracy, practice and competences, and societal and infrastructural changes brought by new working practices (and the effect upon traditional forms of power), while offering historical examples of relational change that may offer some insight.

-Further reflections came from Paride Fusaro (in Italiano), who addresses the differences between political and scientific (expert) needs during the pandemic and how their coming together works beneficially, the need to maintain personal ties and relationships and work together (particularly once we can move offline again), all seen and described within a vision for the transformation of working within and envisioning the concept of ‘progress’.
+Further reflections came from Paride Fusaro (in Italiano4), who addresses the differences between political and scientific (expert) needs during the pandemic and how their coming together works beneficially, the need to maintain personal ties and relationships and work together (particularly once we can move offline again), all seen and described within a vision for the transformation of working within and envisioning the concept of ‘progress’.

-Carlo Alberto Rinolfi contributes (in Italiano) by drawing a parallel between the world post COVID and an individual in rehabilitation after a serious accident.
+Carlo Alberto Rinolfi contributes (in Italiano5) by drawing a parallel between the world post COVID and an individual in rehabilitation after a serious accident.
 The author describes the rehabilitation as driver of a new form of techno-politics within a bio-technological society, that is flexible, multidisciplinary and well-coordinated.
 The author then proposes a series of approaches, based upon the American Psychological Association’s Road to Resilience, before concluding that the ideal therapy (in both situations) requires solidarity expressed across borders and an economy that is more attentive to public good and based on values of everyday resilience.

-Antonella Ferrario brings her expertize to the debate (in Italiano) with question-by-question responses to Bassetti’s provocation.
+Antonella Ferrario brings her expertize to the debate (in Italiano6) with question-by-question responses to Bassetti’s provocation.
 Ferrario brings a human centred and action-based argument to the table, stating that rather than decision-making, we should think of a process that involves people listening and coming to shared understandings that are then passed up the political ladder.
 She argues the need for an integrated and realistic approach in which solidarity prevails in search for a human/nature win-win scenario, calling for real, concise and simply presented information and the exclusion of fake news.

-Alesandro Colombo adds to the debate with what he describes as a contribution to the epochal challenge and necessity to re-think power from the starting position of the ‘beyond’ (in Italiano).
+Alesandro Colombo adds to the debate with what he describes as a contribution to the epochal challenge and necessity to re-think power from the starting position of the ‘beyond’7 (in Italiano).
 Colombo summarizes what he sees as Bassetti’s position as a realization that the current emergency has brough an understanding that the unforeseen is part of the experience of being, thus being not only involves what we are, but incorporates the unforeseen future.
 The emergency has destroyed the illusion that reality only consists in what we know.
 The author then goes on to describe how he sees this ‘beyond’ within the health system, offering examples and suggestion on how to proceed in the present.

 On Policy Choices by European Countries During the COVID-19 Outbreak

-Maurizzio Bettiga opened a further COVID-19 related debate (in English) with his post On Policy Choices by European Countries During the 2020 COVID-19 Outbreak.
+Maurizzio Bettiga opened a further COVID-19 related debate (in English8) with his post On Policy Choices by European Countries During the 2020 COVID-19 Outbreak.
 On the day that the WHO formally acknowledged that COVID-19 had become a global pandemic, Bettiga identifies two opposing policies followed by different governments across Europe:

 1. fight the spread of the infection at all cost and prioritize every patient life over everything else, accepting substantial economic damage;